sohbaker/getItDone/README.md

 Note: further information can be found in `./frontend/README.md` and `./backend/README.md`.

 ## Running the application
-Execute the script which starts the server and test suites with:
+Execute the script which runs the tests with: `./script/run_tests.sh`

-`bash ./script/start.sh`
+When the tests run successfully, another script will automatically be executed which launches the servers.

+The application will then be available at: [http://localhost:4523/](localhost:4523)